-- (1) If an accountable or reporting institution through an electronic transfer, on behalf or on the instruction of another person - - (a) sends money in excess of a prescribed amount, regardless of the destination of such funds; or - (b) receives money in excess of a prescribed amount, regardless of the origin of such funds,
+- (1) If an accountable institution through an electronic transfer, on behalf or on the instruction of another person - - (a) sends money in excess of a prescribed amount, regardless of the destination of such funds; or - (b) receives money in excess of a prescribed amount, regardless of the origin of such funds,

-- (2) If an accountable or reporting institution undertakes to send an electronic transfer in excess of a prescribed amount it must, where reasonably possible, include the prescribed originator information in the electronic message or payment form accompanying the transfer, or be in a position to request such originator information from the originator institution. - (3) When an accountable or reporting institution acts as an intermediary in a chain of electronic transfers, it must transmit all the information it receives with that electronic transfer, to the recipient institution.

-- (4) If an accountable or reporting institution referred to in subsection (2) receives an electronic transfer that does not contain all the prescribed originator information, it must take the necessary measures to ascertain and verify the missing information from the ordering institution or the beneficiary, before it honours any of the instructions contained in the transfer. - (5) If an accountable or reporting institution is not able to obtain the prescribed originator information, it must file a suspicious transaction report. - (6) An accountable or reporting institution must treat an electronic transfer that it undertakes to send, receive or transmit as an intermediary, or receive as the recipient institution, as a transaction for which it must comply with the record-keeping requirements of sections 26 and 27. - (7) An accountable or reporting institution which contravenes or fails to comply with a provision of this section, commits an offence and is liable to a fine not exceeding N\$100 million or, where the commission of the offence is attributable to a representative of the accountable or reporting institution, to such fine or imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment.
+- (2) If an accountable institution undertakes to send an electronic transfer in excess of a prescribed amount it must, where reasonably possible, include the prescribed originator information in the electronic message or payment form accompanying the transfer, or be in a position to request such originator information from the originator institution. - (3) When an accountable institution acts as an intermediary in a chain of electronic transfers, it must transmit all the information it receives with that electronic transfer, to the recipient institution, and the accountable institution must have risk-based policies and procedures in place to determine - (a) when to execute, reject or suspend an electronic transfer not containing the required originator information; and - (b) the appropriate follow up action. - (4) If an accountable institution referred to in subsection (2) receives an electronic transfer that does not contain all the prescribed originator information, it must take the necessary measures to ascertain and verify the missing information from the ordering institution or the beneficiary, before it honours any of the instructions contained in the transfer. - (5) If an accountable institution is not able to obtain the prescribed originator information, it must file a suspicious transaction report. - (6) An accountable institution must treat an electronic transfer that it undertakes to send, receive or transmit as an intermediary, or receive as the recipient institution, as a transaction for which it must comply with the record-keeping requirements of sections 26 and 27. - (7) An accountable institution which contravenes or fails to comply with a provision of this section, commits an offence and is liable to a fine not exceeding N\$100 million or, where the commission of the offence is attributable to a representative of the accountable institution, to such fine or imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment.